ilyabayel/ilyabayel/README.md

 ## I'm a Future Master of Engineering, Software Developer and Designer!
 - 👨‍💻 I’m currently working at AflaBank!
-- 📚 I’m currently learning literally everything about Programming & Software Engineering
+- 📚 I learn everything about Programming & Software Engineering
 - ⚡ Random fact: I love to sing and play guitar

 ### Connect with me: